How to Join

 - You do not need to bring pencils or paper, as these will be provided.
 If you want to bring your own pencils, make sure they are the #2 kind.

-Mensa Home Test
+Mensa Practice Test

 Mensa Workout

 While you're waiting for your home test to arrive, you may want to try the Mensa Workout.
-This is a 30 minute online quiz from the Mensa International site.
+This is a 30-minute online quiz from the Mensa International site.
 Your score on the quiz will not qualify you for Mensa, but it could also give you an idea of how you would do on the Mensa Admissions Test.

 If you score at or above the 98th percentile on the Mensa Admissions Test, or submit acceptable prior evidence, you will soon receive a letter from the national office with an offer of membership.
 (Due to legal considerations, Mensa only tells candidates whether or not they have qualified, rather than their IQ number.)
-Once you have filled out a membership form (online or by mail) and paid your dues ($52 per year, or less for multi-year membership plans) you will receive your membership card.
+Once you have filled out a membership form (online or by mail) and paid your dues (as of 2019, $79 per year, or less for multi-year membership plans) you will receive your membership card.

 One in fifty people is eligible for Mensa.
 You might be the one!